 - Financial services: the Financial Services and Pensions Ombudsman (FSPO)

 - Communications or postal services: Commission for Communications Regulation (ComReg)

 - Energy or water services: Commission for Regulation of Utilities (CRU)

 The Office of the Ombudsman has a useful guide on Ombudsman Offices in Ireland (pdf).
 It can help you identify the correct ombudsman to deal with your complaint.

 Other options to consider

-- If you paid using credit card or debit card, you can contact the card provider and request them to reverse the transaction.
+- Contact the card provider and request them to reverse the transaction, if you paid by credit or debit card.
 This is known as chargeback.
 Some other payment methods also provide protection schemes (for example, PayPal buyer protection).
 The CCPC has more information on chargeback.

-- Out-of-court procedures such as the European Consumer Centres Network (for cross-border disputes only) and Online Dispute Resolution (for national and cross-border online disputes)
+- Use out-of-court procedures such as the European Consumer Centres Network (for cross-border disputes only) and Online Dispute Resolution (for national and cross-border online disputes)

 - Take a claim against the seller using the small claims procedure.
-For cross-border disputes within the EU, you can avail of the European small claims procedure.
+For cross-border disputes within the EU, you can use the European small claims procedure.